 In some cases, yes.

 Choosing a hemp-based CBD product isn’t the only thing to consider.
-With the growing popularity in CBD products and the ability to purchase them over the counter, there has also been an increase of pseudo cannabis companies that skimp on testing, quality control measures, and even manufacture synthetic CBD products.
+With the growing popularity of CBD products and the ability to purchase them over the counter, there has also been an increase of pseudo cannabis companies that skimp on testing, quality control measures, and even manufacture synthetic CBD products.
 To ensure you’re buying a reputable product without undesirable surprises, here are some key things to consider:

 Look for a Certificate of Analysis

 It’s important that any CBD product you buy has a Certificate of Analysis.
-With Winged products you can find a scannable QR code on every bottle linking to our COA.
+With Winged products, you can find a scannable QR code on every bottle linking to our COA.
 Some companies link the COA on their website.
 A COA i should be from a non biased 3rd party lab and test potency of both CBD and THC.
 This is where you will be able to verify that the THC content is 0.3% or less—the legal limit to be considered a hemp plant.

 Talk to Your Employer